Minden: Roman Catholic

 According to the regulations of the Peace of Westphalia, Minden Cathedral remained in Catholic possession.
 During the population growth in the 19th century the small number of Catholics rose slowly, and because of the migration of expelled persons, working migrants, and refugees after World War II, the percentage of Catholics increased considerably among the population of Minden.

 There are four Roman Catholic parishes in Minden: the parish of the cathedral St Peter and Gorgonius, and parishes of St Mauritius, St Paul and St Ansgar, which are all bound together to the Pastoral Cooperation (Pastoralverbund) Mindener Land as part of the Roman Catholic Archdiocese of Paderborn.

 Other Christian Communities

-Christian communities include the New Apostolics, the Mormons, Jehovah's Witnesses and others.
+Christian communities include the New Apostolics, the Church of Jesus Christ of Latter-day Saints (Mormons), Jehovah's Witnesses and others.
 Many of the Germans migrating from Russia and Central Asian countries belong to baptistic or mennonitic communities.

 A small Quakers' community existed during the 19th century, but only their cemetery remains.